 He is currently finishing a short film commissioned by the Bronxville Women's Club for their 95th Anniversary Gala and part two in the Forge series.

 Simon stumbled into graphic design professionally, though it began as a hobby.
 He designed logos and animated backgrounds for Prohibition the musical (currently showing on Norwegian Cruise Lines) and Speakeasy in Times Square.

 Writing music and scripts are both very time-consuming.
 For example, 1 minute of music can not only take a full day to write but then a full day to orchestrate and program to hear the final result.
 On the other hand, photos are fairly instant gratification--not counting editing, which is a calming, enjoyable experience to Simon.
 It's also a very social event, while many of his other creative passions tend to be solitary affairs.
 In addition to personal art photo shoots and headshots, he is also responsible for the bulk of the marketing photos for Prohibition and Speakeasy.

 At a young age, Simon discovered that music had the power to tell stories while listening to records such as The Magnificent Seven, To Kill a Mockingbird, and Slaughter on 10th Avenue.

-He began composing and arranging music for community theatres, professional theatres, documentaries, and short films while in California.
+He began creating music for a variety of productions, including community theaters, professional theaters, documentaries, and short films during his time in California